 Anti-Money Laundering and Countering the Financing of Terrorism

-The Commission has issued an AML/CFT Handbook of guidance for licenceholders on anti-money laundering and countering the financing of terrorism explaining how the Commission would expect institutions to fulfil their responsibilities under the legislation.
-In order to assist licenceholders to fulfil their training obligations under the Code the Commission arranges, from time to time, Anti-Money Laundering and Countering the Financing of Terrorism seminars.
+The Commission’s AML/CFT Handbook provides guidance for persons caught by the Code provisions on how Commission would expect institutions to fulfil their responsibilities under this legislation.
+In order to assist Relevant Persons in fulfilling their training obligations under the Code the Commission arranges, from time to time, Anti-Money Laundering and Countering the Financing of Terrorism seminars.

 For details of the Isle of Man Government’s commitment to combating Money Laundering and the Financing of Terrorism and Proliferation please see the following link.